cra1gg/tweetverifier/README.md

 Download Tesseract OCR from [here](https://github.com/UB-Mannheim/tesseract/wiki).
 Tessaract OCR requires Build Tools for C++ which can be downloaded from [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)

+OpenCV is also required which can be downloaded from [here](https://opencv.org/releases/)

 ```
 pip install pytesseract
 pip install pillow